Chart Color Schemes

 Caloundra West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Caloundra West's dwelling structures, as per the latest Census, comprised 83.3% houses and 16.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Caloundra West's dwellings, as recorded in the latest Census, consisted of 83.3% houses and 16.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
 Home ownership in Caloundra West stood at 29.5%, with mortgaged dwellings at 37.8% and rented ones at 32.7%.
-The median monthly mortgage repayment was $1,842, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Caloundra West was $465, compared to Non-Metro Qld's $345.
-Nationally, Caloundra West's mortgage repayments were lower at $1,842 than the Australian average of $1,863, while rents were substantially higher at $465 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,842, higher than Regional Qld's average of $1,655.
+Median weekly rent in Caloundra West was $465, compared to Regional Qld's $345.
+Nationally, Caloundra West's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $465 compared to the national figure of $375.

 Frequently Asked Questions - Housing